Thomas Edison: Electric light

+Edison continued trying to improve this design and on November 4, 1879, filed for U.S. patent 223,898 (granted on January 27, 1880) for an electric lamp using "a carbon filament or strip coiled and connected to platina contact wires".
+The patent described several ways of creating the carbon filament, including "cotton and linen thread, wood splints, papers coiled in various ways".
+It was not until several months after the patent was granted that Edison and Batchelor discovered that a carbonized bamboo filament could last over 1,200 hours.
+This high-resistance filament led Edison to select the 110V power source standard in the United States today; this was a much higher voltage than what competitors were using.
+Many of his employees assisted in carrying out experiments on filaments, manufacturing the glass for the bulbs, and establishing vacuums for the filament to incandesce within.
+The vacuum was important for extending the life of the bulb by preventing reactions between the filament and gasses in the bulb.

+To prove out the distribution and scale of the system, Edison's workers strung light around Menlo Park with wires powering them.
+By February 1880, spectators were coming to see the "Village of Light".
+Edison began a parallel construction business to build these systems for small towns around the country in 1883.

-Edison hired Francis Robbins Upton a former student of Hermann von Helmholtz in 1878.
+Edison hired Francis Robbins Upton, a former student of Hermann von Helmholtz, in 1878.
 Upton received 5% of the company profits and eventually became the general manager after leading much of the research into electric lighting.
 He wrote some of Edison's speeches and assisted with hiring decisions.
-John Ott also worked for Edison.
-He made many of the mechanical improvements Edison suggested and conducted experiments in Edison's lab.
-Both men agreed to give Edison credit for most of the patents, but Ott was solely credited for some of the patents he worked on.
+John Ott also worked for Edison; he made many of the mechanical improvements Edison suggested and conducted experiments in Edison's lab.
+Both men agreed to give Edison credit for most of the patents, but Ott was solely credited for some of the patents on which he worked.
 Ott's testimony was important for holding up Edison's patent claims.
 John's brother, Fred, also worked for Edison as an experimental assistant for fifty-seven years.